Best small SUVs and crossovers for 2021

 Crossovers can also offer larger boots than conventional hatchbacks, while their raised ride-height makes them marginally more competent on rough tracks.

 Crossovers are sometimes marketed as city-friendly SUVs, but they are almost always still larger than the hatchback or other models they’re based on.
 This is because they are both longer and wider.

-You may find a conventional small or medium-sized hatchback more suitable for your needs, particularly if you regularly have to negotiate narrow streets.
+You may find a conventional small or medium-sized hatchback more suitable for your needs, particularly if you regularly have to negotiate narrow streets and tight parking.

-Would you be better off with a proper 4x4?
+Would you be better off with a proper 4x4 over an SUV?

 Full-size SUVs and 4x4s are often fitted with locking differentials and low-range gearboxes – off-road specific hardware that you’ll struggle to find on the spec list of nearly all crossovers.

 Some crossover models now come with multi-mode traction control systems in place of four-wheel drive.
 These allow the driver to select the best setup for different surfaces (gravel or snow, for example), with the system altering its intervention to allow for the best possible traction.

 With their two-wheel drive and small engines, crossovers aren't necessarily the best tow cars.
 You'd be better off with a 4x4 or a four-wheel drive large car if you're keen on caravans and the like.

 Want to know which hybrid cars are the most popular on our website?
 Keep reading.

 Kia E-Niro (2019-), around £32,595